 Ben chuckled as he explained his ordeal into making foods.
 It was his Ex.
 The beautiful Ibibio lady, Eno-obong, had taken it upon herself to make him a master chef for reasons best known to her.
 Grace felt a tinge of jealousy creak through her heart but overall, she was impressed and well entertained.
 Her mother called her while they were still eating.
 She decided to inform Ben about her mother’s arrival in the evening.
 What she wouldn’t readily tell Kay.
 Ben wasn’t that interested in talking about her mum’s journey and visit as he was in finishing the tale on his cooking adventure.
 He wasn’t quite done with his tale when he received a call Grace thought was pretty awkward.
-The conversation were strained, or so she thought.
+The conversation was strained, or so she thought.

 “How far?”
 Ben asked simply, picking on second ring.

 Grace pretended to be lost in the food but could hear the conversations clearly.